StuartJO/ThalamicGradients/README.md

 # ThalamicGradients

-This is code for "A phylogenetically-conserved axis of thalamocortical connectivity in the human brain", which is published [here](https://www.nature.com/articles/s41467-023-41722-8)
+This is code for "A phylogenetically-conserved axis of thalamocortical connectivity in the human brain", which is published [here](https://www.nature.com/articles/s41467-023-41722-8) If you use code or data from this project please cite the aforementioned paper 😊

 Not only does this give the code, but it also tells you _exactly_ where to go and what to do to collate all the data needed for this project (and if you don't want to do that, I already provide it *all for you!)